tomato42/ecpp-verifier/README.md

 Now, we can add the primality certificates to `src/ecpp/certificates/` directory.

-## Verifying primes in OpenSSH moduli file again
+## Matching certificates to primes in OpenSSH moduli file again

 Running `ecpp` again as in the first example should confirm we have a certificate for each prime in the moduli file now.